Jieun-O/ED-cost-projection/README.md

 ## Data

-Individual-level National Health Insurance Service (NHIS) claims data are held under a data use agreement and cannot be redistributed, so no example data are provided.
+National Health Insurance Service (NHIS) claims data are held under a data use agreement and cannot be redistributed, so no example data are provided.
 All scripts assume the derived datasets below in `data/`, and write to `output/`.
 The structures are documented so that the code can be adapted to